 In 1973, again due to an extreme bed shortage and the need to enlarge and remodel some areas to meet improved building and operation standards, the voters again authorized expansion of the facility to 50 beds, which was accomplished with extensive remodeling in the 1959 construction.
-This construction allowed the hospital to have new surgery suites, a surgical recovery room, a completely separate coronary care unit, a pediatrics room, an enlarged laboratory space, and larger waiting room.
+This construction allowed the hospital to have new surgery suites, a surgical recovery room, a completely separate coronary care unit, a pediatrics room, a bigger laboratory workspace, and larger waiting room.

 The voters authorized the construction of an 8 bed Intensive Care Unit in 1984.
-This addition, plus some remodeling, left the hospital with a total of 48 beds.
+This addition along with some remodeling, helped the hospital grow to a total of 48 beds.

-In 1986 the West Wing was converted from patient rooms to ancillary service areas, and in 1987 a Nuclear Medicine department was added.
-In 1988, Radiology and Respiratory Therapy were moved and remodeled, leaving a 43 bed facility.
+In 1986 the West wing was converted from patient rooms to ancillary service areas, and in 1987 a Nuclear Medicine department was added.
+In 1988, Radiology and Respiratory Therapy were moved and remodeled which took the space a few bed to leave a 43 bed facility.
 From 1998 through 2010, Okanogan Douglas District Hospital continued adding services requested by hospital district residents to help support their health and lifestyles by opening the HealthBeat Fitness Center, Advantage Durable Medical Equipment, and the Health and Wellness Center.
 During 2011, the business and Administration offices were moved into the Hillcrest building at the North end of the campus to provide easier access and help allow space for needed renovations elsewhere in the hospital.

 Towards the end of 2011, the Board of Commissioners decided it was time to change the name of the hospital.
 A public contest was held within the district and from more than 100 contest entries, the name “Three Rivers Hospital” was selected.
 While the official name of the hospital remains “Okanogan Douglas County District Hospital” we are moving forward and doing business as